cristobalgvera/ez-clasp/README.md

 1. **Test the code opening your
    [Google Apps Script projects dashboard](https://script.google.com/home/my)!**

+   There you can change your project name to the name you want (by default will be called `CHANGE_MY_NAME`, in order to remember you to change it).

 ### 🤔 How to push HTML or non TypeScript files?